-Quantitative and qualitative analyses were used to present the situation in the most correct way possible regarding procurement activities for the supply of consumables for haemodialysis at the Ministry of Health (MoH).
-This research aims to measure the implementation of public procurement legislation by the MoH, through reviewing of the contract award process for the supply of medical consumables for haemodialysis for 2018.
+Quantitative and qualitative research methods were used to present the results in the most accurate way possible.
+This research aims to measure the implementation progress of public procurement legislation by the MoH by analysing the processes through which contracts for the supply of medical consumables for haemodialysis were awarded in 2018.

-- Signing of contracts for the supply of consumables for Haemodialysis was delayed for over 8 months from the date of publication of the contract notice, as a result of claims filed by the economic operators.
-Given the legal deadlines for each procedure, including the dealing with claims, the Ministry of Health did not start the tendering process at a sufficient time to avoid emergency needs.
+- Signing contracts for the supply of consumables for haemodialysis was delayed for over 8 months as a result of claims filed by the supplier.
+Given the legal deadlines for each procedure, including the dealing with claims, the Ministry of Health did not start the tendering process early enough to avoid emergency needs.

-- After analysing and comparing the contract awarded based on an open procedure tendering, KDI noted that the contracted prices for the emergency supply contract were up to 209% higher than the prices that same EO had bid, which makes us understand the importance of open competition, given the lack of business sincerity in the conduct of closed procedure
+- After analysing and comparing the contracts awarded in an open procedure tendering, KDI noted that the negotiated prices for the emergency supply contract were up to 209% higher than the prices that same EO had bid, which makes us understand the importance of open competition.

-- The Ministry of Health should ensure that procurement procedures are initiated in sufficient time to envisage the fulfilment of all deadlines set forth by the law on public procurement, in order to avoid having to negotiate emergency contract and lose considerable amounts of public funds.
+- The Ministry of Health should ensure that procurement procedures are started early enough to be able to meet the deadlines stipulated by law concerning public procurement in order to avoid having to negotiate emergency contract and lose considerable amounts of public funds.

-- The Ministry of Health should conduct a market analysis of all single source purchases, to make sure that we are not dealing with a similar monopoly situation, as it was the case for the supply of consumables for Haemodialysis.
+- The Ministry of Health should conduct a market analysis of all single-source purchases to make sure that we are not dealing with a similar monopoly situation as in the case of the supply of consumables for haemodialysis.

-- When using negotiated procedures, KDI recommends that the Ministry of Health should comply with the Rules and the Operational Guidelines for Public Procurement.
-According to the rules of PPL, during the selection of EOs for contract award, in cases where open procedure cannot be used, and where negotiated procedure is necessary, CA should make sure that is carried out a competitive process, to receive optimal number of bids from as many EOs as possible.
+- When negotiating emergency contracts, KDI recommends that the Ministry of Health should comply with the Rules and the Operational Guidelines for Public Procurement.
+According to them, in cases in which a negotiated procedure is absolutely necessary, this should be carried out as a competitive process to ensure an optimal number of bids from as many suppliers as possible.

-- The Regulatory Public Procurement Committee should initiate procedures for supplementing the current legislation, to categorize and define the deadlines for reviewing claims by the Procurement Review Board.
+- The Regulatory Public Procurement Committee should draft procedures complementary to the current legislation in order to categorise and define the deadlines for reviewing claims by the Procurement Review Board.

-- The Procurement Review Board should prioritise the handling of complaints that are emerging from tenders related to the supply of drugs and materials of vital importance for the health of citizens
+- The Procurement Review Board should prioritise the handling of complaints that are emerging from tenders related to the supply of drugs and materials which are of vital importance for public health.